Omni Calculator logo

 What is LCM?

-The LCM is the least common multiple or lowest common multiple between two or more numbers.
+The LCM is the least common multiple or lowest common multiple of two or more numbers.
 We can find the least common multiple by breaking down each number into its prime factors.
 This can be accomplished by hand or by using the factor calculator or prime factorization calculator.
 The method for finding the LCM, along with an example illustrating the method, will be seen in the next section.

-How to find the Least Common Multiple
+How to find the least common multiple

 Take each number and find its prime factors.
 Knowing various divisibility rules helps assist in this process.